XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 - In failure case (1), the transaction was included in a ledger and destroyed the [XRP transaction cost](concept-transaction-cost.html), but did nothing else.
 This could be caused by a lack of liquidity, improperly specified [paths](concept-paths.html), or other circumstances.
 For many such failures, immediately retrying with a similar transaction is likely to have the same result.
 You may get different results if you wait for circumstances to change.

 - In failure case (2), the transaction was not included in a validated ledger, so it did nothing at all, not even destroy the transaction cost.
-This could be the result of the transaction cost being too low for the current load on the XRP Ledger, the `LastLedgerSequence` being too soon, or simply a coincidence.
+This could be the result of the transaction cost being too low for the current load on the XRP Ledger, the `LastLedgerSequence` being too soon, or it could be due to other conditions such as an unstable network connection.
 In contrast to failure case (1), it is more likely that a new transaction is likely to succeed if you change only the `LastLedgerSequence` and possibly the `Fee` and submit again.
     - It is also possible that the transaction could not succeed due to the state of the ledger, for example because the sending address disabled the key pair used to sign the transaction.
 If the transaction's provisional result was a [`tef`-class code](reference-transaction-format.html#tef-codes), the transaction is less likely to succeed without further modification.